FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 The following table gives the initial values for this table.

-@todo - add EAP Method Type Name

-@todo - change to using NAI

-Identifier,Prefix,Description,Reference
+NAI,Method-Type,Description,Reference

+@noob.eap.arpa,EAP-NOOB,RFC9140 and THIS-DOCUMENT
-noob,false,EAP-NOOB,RFC9140 and THIS-DOCUMENT
+portal@tls.eap.arpa,EAP-TLS,RFC9190 and THIS-DOCUMENT
-portal,false,generic captive portal,THIS-DOCUMENT
-V-,true,reserved for vendor self-assignment,THIS-DOCUMENT

 ## Guidelines for Designated Experts {#guidelines}

-Values in "Method Type" field of this registry MUST be taken from the IANA EAP Method Types registry or MUST be an Expanded Type (which indicates a vendor specific EAP method).
+The following text gives guidelines for Designated Experts who review allocation requests for this registry.

+### NAIs

+The intent is for the NAI to contain both a reference to the EAP Method Type, and a description of the purpose of the NAI.
+For example, with an EAP Method Type "name", and a purpose "action", the NAI SHOULD be of the form "action@foo.eap.arpa".

+The NAI MUST satisfy the requirements of the {{RFC7542, Section 2.2}}
+format.
+The utf8-username portion MAY be empty.
+The utf8-username portion MUST NOT be "anonymous".
+The NAI MUST end with "eap.arpa".
+The NAI SHOULD NOT contain more than one subdomain.

 The sub-domain of the NAI field should correspond to the EAP Method Type name.
 Care should be taken so that the domain name conventions specified in {{RFC1034}} are followed.

-The sub domains in eap.arpa are case-insensitive.
-While {{RFC7542}} notes that similar identifiers of different case can be considered to be different, for simplicity this registry requires that all entries MUST be lowercase.
+The NAIs in this registry are case-insensitive.
+While {{RFC7542}}
+notes that similar identifiers of different case can be considered to be different, for simplicity this registry requires that all entries MUST be lowercase.

-Identifiers and prefixes in the "Name" field of this registry MUST satisfy the "utf8-username" format defined in {{RFC7542}} Section 2.2.

 Identifiers should be unique when compared in a case-insensitive fashion.
 While {{RFC7542}} notes that similar identifiers of